 What is Super Lube®?

-Syncolon® is our branded Polytetrafluoroethylene (PTFE).
-Super Lube® is enhanced with Syncolon® (PTFE), which is one of the most slippery materials known to science today.
+Syncolon® is our trademarked component that provides heavy-duty lubricity to meet today's most demanding requirements.
+Super Lube® is enhanced with Syncolon®, which is one of the most slippery materials known to science today.

 The micron-sized particles of Syncolon® in Super Lube® are carried to these surface irregularities by the base lubricant and are ironed into place by the action of the two moving surfaces.
 A proprietary process keeps the Syncolon® particles dispersed in the base lubricant assuring a continual replenishment of Syncolon® to the surface irregularities.